plone/training/mastering_plone/embed.rst

 .. note::

-    After changing the ``metadata.xml`` you have to restart your site since unlike other GenericSetup XML files that file is cached.
+    After changing the :file:`metadata.xml` you have to restart your site since unlike other GenericSetup XML files that file is cached.

-    Managing dependencies in metadata.xml is good practice.
+    Managing dependencies in :file:`metadata.xml` is good practice.
 We can't rely on remembering what we'd have to do by hand.
-In Plone 4 we should also have added ``<dependency>profile-plone.app.contenttypes:plone-content</dependency>`` like the `documentation for plone.app.contenttypes <http://docs.plone.org/external/plone.app.contenttypes/docs/README.html#installation-as-a-dependency-from-another-product>`_ recommends.
+    In Plone 4 we should also have added :samp:`<dependency>profile-plone.app.contenttypes:plone-content</dependency>` like the `documentation for plone.app.contenttypes <http://docs.plone.org/external/plone.app.contenttypes/docs/README.html#installation-as-a-dependency-from-another-product>`_ recommends.

     Read more: http://docs.plone.org/develop/addons/components/genericsetup.html#dependencies